amanvashishtgould/CapstoneProject/README.md

 First a baseline model is run using the Dummy Classifier.
 Additionally, common classifier models like Logistic Regression, K Nearest Neighbor (KNN), Decision Trees, and Support Vector Machines (SVM) are fit and cross-validated using the test-set.
 Two additional models namely Ridge Classifier and Random Forests are also fit and cross-validated, after perusing a package called Lazypredict’s results (discussed below).
 Confusion matrix is plotted, and classification reports showing different scores like Precision, Recall, F-1 are shown.

 For the critical life-saving decisions of ICU patients, it is important to minimize false negatives, so Recall is a crucial metric in this exercise.
-The following summarizes the recall scores for the different models fit along with the times, test accuracies, and F-1 score.
+The following summarizes the recall scores for the different models fit along with the times, test accuracies, and F-1 scores.

 *Dummy Classifier:*